Construction Project Management: A Step-by-Step Guide - Firstbit Blog

 Set up a series of meetings with your top-end staff to refine your budget based on the designs, contact suppliers and vendors, and create an in-depth construction schedule that outlines the sequence of activities and milestones.
 Implement an ERP system to get your project off the ground early.

-Learn to streamline all pre-construction activities to launch your project on time
+pre-construction activities to launch your project on time

 4. Project Scheduling